TomWetmore/DeadEndsSwift/README.md

 # DeadEndsSwift

-DeadEndsSwift is a macOS genealogy application written in Swift using SwiftUI.
+DeadEndsSwift is a macOS genealogy software system consisting of a core genealogical library and applications and command line programs that use the library.

-It is the successor to my C-based DeadEnds project which was the successor to my LifeLines software of the 1990's.
+DeadEnds is written in Swift using SwiftUI in the application examples.
+It is the successor to my C-based DeadEnds project which was the successor to my C-based LifeLines program written back in the 1990's.
 DeadEnds supports reading Gedcom files, building an in-memory genealogical database, and visualizing family relationships.

 ## Features
 - Reads Gedcom files into internal (in-RAM) databases.